Testing cosmetics on animals: Legal requirements and status

 Due to the strong public backlash against cosmetic testing on animals, most cosmetic manufacturers say their products are not tested on animals.
 However, they are still required by trading standards and consumer protection laws in most countries to show their products are not toxic and not dangerous to public health.
 They also need to show that the ingredients are not dangerous in large quantities, such as when in transport or in the manufacturing plant.
 In some countries, it is possible to meet these requirements without any further tests on animals.
 Other countries, may require animal testing to meet legal requirements.
-The United States and Japan are frequently criticized for their insistence on stringent safety measures, which often requires animal testing.
+The United States and Japan are frequently criticized for their insistence on stringent safety measures, which often require animal testing.

 Some retailers distinguish themselves in the marketplace by their stance on animal testing.